ng-dnd/ng-dnd/README.md

 Drag and Drop for Angular.

-> 🙏 This repo is cloned from [angular-skyhook](https://github.com/cormacrelf/angular-skyhook#readme).
+> 🙏 This repo is cloned from [angular-skyhook](https://github.com/cormacrelf/angular-skyhook).
+Many thanks for [Cormac Relf](https://github.com/cormacrelf)'s work!

 | Package                 | Description                       | Docs              |
 | ----------------------- | --------------------------------- | ----------------- |